All Episodes

 And you think that south of the border, they don't understand that.

-They don't grasp that, they don't know what that means.
+They don't know what that means.

-Uh and there's absol there's no end to that.
+And there's no end to that.

 There's no end to that.

-If you're a legal immigrant uh and you'd like to get in with me on a class action suit against the United States government uh for making us uh jump through hoops, take years and pay thousands of dollars in fees for this, that, and the other, not to mention having our eyeballs photographed every time we cross the border.
+If you're a legal immigrant and you'd like to get in with me on a class action suit against the United States government for making us jump through hoops, take years and pay thousands of dollars in fees for this, that, and the other, not to mention having our eyeballs photographed every time we cross the border, every time I'm with U.S. immigration in Bermuda, years on end, they took photographs of my eyeballs.

 That's how many pictures they've got.

-Whereas the ones who actually do hold up liquor stores are given free food, free housing, free education, uh free health care.
+Whereas the ones who actually do hold up liquor stores are given free food, free housing, free education, free health care.

-Everybody else so I'm thinking of organizing a class action suit to get our money back with damages from the United States government.
+So I'm thinking of organizing a class action suit to get our money back with damages from the United States government because there's an equality before the law issue here.

 There's an equality before the law issue.